- Google Pay, Apple Pay

-The value of a US dollar today could be very different tomorrow, and these fluctuations in value can cost you a pretty penny.
+The value of 1 US dollar today could be very different tomorrow, and these fluctuations in value can cost you a lot on larger transactions.
 In fact the number of Aussie dollars you’ll get in exchange for any currency varies each day based on global financial markets.

 How do I compare multi currency accounts?

 In order to ensure that you can take full advantage of having a multi currency account, you should be comparing the following features amongst the various banks:

 - Number of currencies.
 You will find that some financial institutions are able to provide you with a number of different currencies while others may only have two or three.